exploits-club/bug.directory-static-site/content/index.md

 ## How To Use It?

 ### Online:
 The *easiest* way to get spun up is check out some of the tags linked below, or use the search bar to find something specific (platform, primitive, resource, etc).
-That said, there are some limiatations with how Quartz generates a static site from the vault sooo 👇
+However, there are some limiatations with how Quartz generates a static site from the vault sooo 👇
 ### Locally
 The vault *really* shines when used locally with [Obsidian](https://obsidian.md/) - It was designed with graph view in mind, which isn't as fully featured on the web platform (WIP - see [[index#How To Get Involved? | How To Get Involved]]).
 You can clone a copy from our [GitHub](https://github.com/exploits-club/bug.directory)